United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Full-year expectations remain unchanged.
 We continue to expect operating profit to be down $125 million to $175 million at actual currency, with slightly higher than expected pricing and mix pressure but less FX headwind.

 Turning to slide 5, Climate, Controls & Security sales grew 7% at constant currency in the quarter.
-Operating profit declined 1% at constant currency, and FX translation was a 1-point headwind to sales and earnings.
+Operating profit declined 1% at constant currency, and FX translation was a 1 point headwind to sales and earnings.

 CCS sales grew 5% organically in the quarter, driven by strong North America residential HVAC sales of 11%.
-Global Commercial HVAC was up 3%.
-And following a strong Q1, Commercial Refrigeration sales were up 12%.
-And after more than a year of declines, Transport Refrigeration saw 3% growth.
+Global commercial HVAC was up 3%.
+And following a strong Q1, commercial refrigeration sales were up 12%.
+And after more than a year of declines, transport refrigeration saw 3% growth.

 Equipment orders at CCS were strong again in Q2, up 11% organically after 7% growth in Q1.
 And as Greg said, the orders growth was across all major product lines.
-Transport Refrigeration orders were up 38%.
-North America residential HVAC was up 16%, and Commercial Refrigeration was up 9%.
-Commercial HVAC and Fire & Security products were up mid-single digits.
+Transport refrigeration orders were up 38%.
+North America residential HVAC was up 16%, and commercial refrigeration was up 9%.
+Commercial HVAC and fire & security products were up mid-single digits.
 In short, this was the best growth in CCS organic equipment orders since Q4 of 2014.

 Despite solid top line growth, operating profit declined 2% from the prior year, including the impact of FX.
 Consistent with Q1, we saw negative impact from mix at several CCS business units.
 Additionally, CCS added to the charge they took on a large commercial project in Q1.
 That charge was largely offset by positive one-time benefits, including the sale of a joint venture investment.